descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 </tr>
 </table>

-It should be noted that this example is not an example of dangling in `C99` or with my proposal.
+It should be noted that this example is not an example of dangling in `C99` or with my proposal because the temporaries would live as long as their containing block which is sufficient for `a` and `p` in this limited example.
+Further, since `mp` expects a constant, `std::pair` can be constructed at compile time and was constant-initialized than implicit constant initialization could also occur.

 ---